scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 a time-series of a three-dimensional imaging sequence of the brain.
 PPMI’s DTIs generally consisted of 65 time slices, each taken approximately five seconds apart.
-This method tracks movement of water in brain over the discrete time steps, creating a representation of the brain that emphasizes the white matter structures.[soares2013]
+This method tracks movement of water in brain over the discrete time steps, creating a representation of the brain that emphasizes the white matter structures [soares2013].

 Existing Work
 -------------